St. Mark's Robotics: Automating the world since 1993.

 Welcome to the St. Mark's School of Texas Robotics website.
 Robotics offers a unique opportunity for student to apply normally hypothetical subjects to concrete fields, mixing engineering, physics, probability, and computer science to construct a robot worthy of a daunting challenge presented each year.

 The St. Mark’s Robotics Team is competing yet again in the BEST Robotics Competition, which involves building robots to complete a set of tasks in situations that differ each year.
-For the 2008 competition, the robots are assigned the task of assembling an airplane in a simulated aircraft factory.
+For the 2010 competition, the robots are assigned the task of collecting Gizmos and Gadgets, simulating a production line in a trinket company.

 Team members rely on extensive after-school and free period work to accomplish their goals, often making robotics into a very large extracurricular activity.
 This dedication sets robotics apart as one of the leading voluntary clubs at our school in terms of the number of students who attend it and the time commitment required.
 However, the joy of companionship, the expanding of intellectual and creative horizons, the fever of competition, and the satisfaction of victory are what make it worthwhile to be part of the robotics team.